 One of the Ten Keys to an Intentional Home

 God’s intention for the home is to be the launching pad for life.
 Our homes should be where we experience freedom to be ourselves, to feel that we matter, that we belong, and that forgiveness makes a difference.

 When the basic needs of life are missed, people often grow up to feel like they’re out of place, or don’t fit in.
-That’s why the basic needs, the Ten Keys to an Intentional Home, [this was linked in the first blog you posted, this is a link to the print so people can view it] are so important.
+That’s why the basic needs, the Ten Keys to an Intentional Home, are so important.
 We will explore the fifth key in this blog.

 But, before you start reading, there’s a little bit of homework.
 As you reach the end of this blog, will you, together as a family:

 - Talk about the questions presented.

 - Give God an opportunity to show up in your family life.